AdvaniaSE/PowerShellFundamentals/07. Pipelines/Detailed.md

 ## Lab 07.
 Detailed - Pipelines

-- Use Out-GridView to select information about a process
+- Use `Out-GridView` to get an overview of the information about a process

 ```Powershell
 Get-Process | Out-Gridview
 ```

----

-- Use Out-GridView, select process information and output the selected information to pipeline, and format it
+- Use `Out-GridView`, select any process properties, output the selected information to pipeline and then format it

 ```Powershell
 # In order to return an object from Out-Gridview, you can use the OutputMode parameter